-With the availability of receivers like Trimble’s R2 that can be used for high-accuracy data collection in 3rd party apps, we all want to know, “How can I achieve vertical accuracy using Esri’s Collector App?”.
+With the availability of receivers like Trimble’s R2 that can be used for high-accuracy data collection in 3rd party apps, many users want to collect vertical data in Esri’s Collector.
+However, Collector, as of today, only collects data in Height Above Ellipsoid (HAE).
+So how can we get mean sea level elevation data using Esri’s Collector app?
 Hopefully, this will become easier over the next year with improvements coming in Collector and ArcGIS Pro.
 But for now, you have to do a little work.

 There are a lot of variables to consider, including your receiver, your correction source, your horizontal datum, etc. Each setup may be different, and we’re here to help if you need it.
 But let’s take one example and maybe you can take it from there.
-Let’s say I’m using an RTK R2 receiver capable of 1 cm accuracy horizontally and 2 cm vertically.
+Let’s say I’m using an R2 receiver capable of 1 cm accuracy horizontally and 2 cm vertically.
 I will be connected to a local VRS so that I can achieve centimeter level accuracy in real-time.
 The VRS outputs corrections in a NAD83 (2011) datum.
-My local data is in a standard, boring (but nice and safe) Latitude/Longitude, WGS84 coordinate system.
+My local data is in a US State Plane coordinate system.
 I would like my final vertical results to be in Mean Sea Level (MSL) using the NAVD88 vertical datum.
-There’s a lot going on there, so let’s start unpacking this.
+There’s a lot going on there, so let’s start at the top.

 Set Up the Attributes

 Now comes the fun part.
-You’re back in the office with your collected data, and you are ready to turn your 2D feature class into a highly accurate 3D feature class.
+You’re back in the office with your collected data, and you are ready to turn your HAE feature class into a 3D, MSL feature class.
 First we will use the Recreate Geometry tool that was included with the tools we downloaded in step one.

 Reproject to NAVD88

-Time to finally get these vertical coordinates into Mean Sea Level in feet which is what I really wanted to begin with.
+Time to finally get these vertical coordinates into Mean Sea Level in feet.
 Previously, you had to do only one reproject at a time, but now you can reproject both horizontal and vertical together eliminating some of the previous steps.

 Convert to Feet